ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-explorer.md

 **Currency Pairing:**

-The currency symbol can be changed to reflect the live price of ARK to your national currency of choice.
+The currency symbol can be changed to reflect the live price of ARK to your currency of choice.

 **Day/Night Mode:**